Anita Madden

-Anita K. Madden (née Myers; February 3, 1933 – September 27, 2018) was an American sportswoman, socialite and activist.
+Anita Cannon Madden (née Anita K. Myers; February 3, 1933 – September 27, 2018) was an American sportswoman, socialite, and activist.

 Background

-Madden was born in Ashland, Kentucky.
-She grew up as a "tomboy" and played high school sports, such as basketball and cheerleading, while also being involved with the drama club.
+Anita Myers was born in Ashland, Kentucky.
+She grew up as a "tomboy" and played high school basketball, she was also involved in cheerleading and the drama club.
 She later attended Western Kentucky University for two years before transferring to the University of Kentucky (UK) in 1952.

 Personal life

-She met Preston West Madden (born July 24, 1934) of Lexington, heir and grandson of horse-breeder John Madden while both were students at UK.
+She met Preston West Madden (born July 24, 1934 – died May 5, 2020) of Lexington, heir and grandson of horse-breeder John Madden, while both were students at UK.
 The two dated and then married in 1955.
-Nine years later, the Maddens' only child, Patrick Winchester Madden, was born.
+The Maddens' only child, Patrick Winchester Madden, was born on February 27, 1964.

 She was known for her extravagant Kentucky Derby Eve gala events, inviting as many as 5,000 people.
 For nearly 40 years, the Maddens hosted the fundraiser until it was cancelled due to the death of Anita's mother in 1999.
 Every year Kentuckians and the thoroughbred industry's international high society world looked forward to the themed party.
-One of the themes was "Rapture of the Deep,” complete with mermaids and mermen and a figure of an octopus surrounded by a dry-ice fog; The Ultimate Odyssey, with young people togged out as Greek gods and goddesses while the Trojan War was reenacted under the gaze of a sixteen foot statue of Zeus clutching a neon thunderbolt".
+One of the themes was "Rapture of the Deep,” complete with mermaids and mermen and a figure of an octopus surrounded by a dry-ice fog; The Ultimate Odyssey, with young people togged out as Greek gods and goddesses while the Trojan War was reenacted under the gaze of a sixteen-foot statue of Zeus clutching a neon thunderbolt".

-Madden invited movie stars, authors and politicians to her social events, and often hosting stars in her home.
+She invited movie stars, authors and politicians to her social events, and often hosting stars in her home.
 For example, actor Dennis Cole was counted among her longtime friends and it was said that Burt Bacharach composed a song for her.
 A pink and yellow cream flower with heavily ruffled gold edges, the "Anita Madden Daylily", was named after her.